Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Methodology

 Thus, when updating the position of extended neighbour variables or computing the candidate bounce time for extended neighbour factors of the collision factor, there is only a small constant number of extended neighbour variables and extended neighbour factors involved.
 We can conclude that the factor graph in Figure~\ref{fig:chain_gtr_factor_graph} satisfies the desirable strong sparsity in definition~\ref{def:strong_sparsity}.
-In the next section, we will show that we can derive analytical solution to the candidate bounce time for each category of factors.